Generic regularity for minimizing hypersurfaces in dimensions 9 and 10: Minimizing foliations

 it must be that $\bx' \in U_{\gamma}(\Pi)$ where $U_\gamma(\Pi)$ is the distance $< \gamma$ neighborhood of $\Pi$. \end{lemma} \begin{proof} Assume, for the sake of contradiction, that for all sufficiently large $j$ there exist $T_j$ satisfying the conditions above with $\eta = j^{-1}$, so in particular

 and so that for every subspace $\Pi \subset \RR^{n+1}$ with $\dim \Pi \leq n-7$ there is a $T'_{\Pi, j}$ as above with

 Arguing as in the start of the proof of Proposition \ref{prop:dens-drop-sing}, $T_j$, $T_j'$ are minimizing boundaries in $B_j(\bOh)$.
-Passing to a subsequence (not relabeled), $T_j \rightharpoonup T$ is a minimizing boundary in $\RR^{n+1}$ with connected support, and by \eqref{eq:cone-splitting-pre-center} and the upper-semicontinuity of density,
+Passing to a subsequence (not relabeled), $T_j \rightharpoonup T$ is a minimizing boundary in $\RR^{n+1}$ whose support is necessarily connected (see \cite[Theorem 1]{BG}).
+Moreover, by \eqref{eq:cone-splitting-pre-center} and the upper-semicontinuity of density,

 By the monotonicity formula and its rigidity case, together with unique continuation, $T$ is a \textit{nonflat} minimizing cone, say $T = \cC$.